Edward Kelly (headmaster): Early life and education

 Edward Kelly was born on 10 October 1919 in West Derby, Lancashire.
 His father, Stanley Cowan Kelly, emigrated from the Isle of Man and worked as a cotton warehouse worker, while his mother, Maud Isabel Kelly (née Garrett), was a housewife.
 He also had a younger brother named Douglas Kelly.
 The family settled in Kirkdale, an inner northern suburb of Liverpool.

 Growing up in the 1920s and early 1930s, Kelly experienced first-hand the poverty and deprivation of the inter-war years.
 He attended a local elementary school in Kirkdale, the same school his mother had attended a generation earlier.
 Despite dingy conditions and classes of 40 or more, he received a rigorous education from "forceful teachers" who emphasized numeracy and mathematical problem-solving.
 It was here he also began learning the violin.
 This school, along with St Mary's Church in Kirkdale, where he was involved in the scout movement, profoundly influenced his moral and spiritual development and fostered an interest in voluntary social service.

-At the age of ten, Kelly won a junior city scholarship to the Liverpool Institute, a renowned grammar school for boys known for its academic excellence.
-He undertook a highly accelerated course, developed a passion for outdoor sports, particularly athletics, and cultivated a love of music, participating in the school's choir, which was connected to Liverpool Cathedral.
-Despite the economic hardship of the early 1930s, his parents' sacrifices enabled him to attend Liverpool University, where he graduated with honours in mathematics.
+In March 1930, Kelly entered the Liverpool Institute on a junior city scholarship.
+He was originally a member of Cochran House and followed a scientific curriculum, eventually joining the Science Sixth (6aSc).
+During his tenure, he was appointed a school prefect for houses Cochran and Owen, and held several other roles in school societies, notably serving as a member of the Literary and Debating Society.

+Kelly was a prominent distance runner for the school's cross-country team.
+He was appointed team Secretary for the 1936–37 season and Captain for the 1937–38 season, during which he was awarded Full Colours.
+He also competed in gymnastics, earning Half-Colours and placing fourth in the school's individual championship in 1936.
+A member of the school orchestra and Choral Society, he was known among his peers for his eccentric fashion, specifically his "vivid ties" and "ghoulish pullovers."
+Despite the economic hardship of the 1930s, Kelly was able to attend the University of Liverpool.
+He studied in the Faculty of Science, where he graduated with honours from the School of Zoology, completing his B.Sc.
+Honours (Part 2) in 1941.

 During World War II, Kelly applied his mathematical training to the war effort, working on radar.
 He served in the Royal Army Ordnance Corps and later the Royal Electrical and Mechanical Engineers, achieving the rank of captain.